Overview

 Corn-fed beef productsGrass-fed beef products and pasture-fed chicken eggs

-Note that the above advice is different than the current standard of care endorsed by conventional medicine - you must decide whom to trust.
+Note that the above advice differs from conventional medicine's the current standard of care - you must decide whom to trust.

 Intermittent Fasting